 Get the advice of a Kiriak Law lawyer who understands personal injury law in Alberta and knows how to sue an insurance company to advance a claim and obtain personal injury damages.
-Do not rely on the "expertise" of friends or family, even if they have had some experience with a personal injury claim.
+Do not rely on the "expertise" of friends or family, even if they have had some experience with a personal injury law suit.
 Your rights and obligations may be completely different.
 There is no cost or obligation to arrange an introductory consultation with a Kiriak Law personal injury lawyer, so why wait?
-Give us a click or call today to arrange your consultation.
-We will ensure that the proper paperwork, including the crucially important preparation and filing of legal notices, is completed properly and on time, and that your interests are advanced and protected at every step in the personal injury legal process.
+Give us a click or call today to arrange your free introductory consultation.
+We will ensure that the proper paperwork, including the crucially important preparation and filing of legal notices, is completed properly and on time, and that your interests are advanced and protected at every step in the personal injury law suit process.

 There are time limits related to when you give notice of your intention to make a claim and when you have to file your claim with the courts.
 These time limits vary, depending on the nature of the claim.
-This is a key reason why it pays to request a free, no obligation consultation with a Kiriak Law personal injury attorney as soon as possible.
+This is a key reason why it pays to request a free, no obligation consultation with a Kiriak Law personal injury lawyer as soon as possible.
 It's a sad fact that some legitimate personal injury claims are denied because time limits were exceeded.

 You are entitled to seek compensation if you suffered an injury that was caused because of something another person did or failed to do.
 While the majority of personal injury claims are related to car accidents, there are many other ways that you could suffer a personal injury:

 No. You can seek damages for not only physical injuries, but also emotional and mental pain.